 For a straight section (e.g. surrounding an IP) where the polarization is longitudinal and which only contains quadrupoles and drifts, the spin precession angle is a linear combination of the overall orbit deflections ${\Delta p}_x$ and ${\Delta p}_y$ in the quadrupole fields \cite{bar85b}.
 Thus spin transparency implies making ${\Delta p}_x$ and ${\Delta p}_y$ vanish for all orbits.
-If the straight section is geometrically and optically left--right symmetric, this can be achieved with an optic for which $\tan{{\Delta \psi}_x}=-{\alpha}_x$ and $\tan{{\Delta \psi}_y}=-{\alpha}_y$ where the $\Delta \psi$'s are the phase advances between the IP and the outer end of the straight section and the $\alpha$'s appertain to the outer end.
+This can also be deduced from Eqs.
+(16) and (17).
+If the straight section is geometrically and optically left--right symmetric, this can be achieved with an optic for which $\tan{{\Delta \psi}_x}=-{\alpha}_x$ and $\tan{{\Delta \psi}_y}=-{\alpha}_y$ where the $\Delta \psi$ are the phase advances between the IP and an outer end of the straight section and the $\alpha$ appertain to the outer end.
 So the eight conditions that columns 1 to 4 of the $\bf G$ matrix vanish have been reduced to two conditions by the symmetry.
 Furthermore, this is an example where the spin matching conditions reduce to purely optical conditions.